carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Exam tip: ASG cannot created instances across different Regions.
 - It can be used across a number of **different services** including:
   - Compute-type: EC2 instances and Spot Fleets, ECS tasks.
+    - Exam TIP: [Within the Launh Confiuration for EC2](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-from-instance.html): It is possible to select and AMIs when you need to launch instances with an specific configuration.
   - Database-type: Aurora replicas and DynamoDB tables.
 - Instances are created in ASG using **Launch Configuration (Legacy) or Launch Template (Recommended option)**
   - You can create ASG that launches both Spot and On-Demand Instances or multiple instance types using launch template, not possible with launch configuration.